 You will need to delete this partition or resize it in another utility.

-Cause: With less than 33 free sectors at the end of the disk, the disk does not have enough space for the conversion from MBR to GPT.
+Cause: Fewer than 33 free sectors exist at the end of the disk, and the disk has insufficient space for the conversion from MBR to GPT.